-- Wait: Did you have to stand around and wait for it to be prepared?
+- Wait: Did we have to stand around and wait for it to be prepared?

-- Grease factor: Are you going to need a lot of napkins?
+- Grease factor: Are we going to need a lot of napkins?

 - Bacon quality: Is it chewy, stringy, or floppy?
 Is it off-putting in any way?

 - Egg taste: Are they scrambled or sunny-side up?
 Seasoned or not?

 - Cheese choice: Is it a scraggly slice of American cheese or a robust artisanal cheddar?